daneenjah/PUBg/README.md

     -Change website name via config page.

-    -Smooth out the config page.
-It seems to hang and not update properly when on a remote machine.

     -Too many API requests notification to the user interface.

     -If nothing shows (aka null) automatically do a pull on both overall stats and individual players page.